DFHack/dfhack/Readme.rst

 supplied to gear boxes built in the four adjacent N/S/W/E tiles.

 The configuration front-end is implemented by the gui/power-meter script.
-Bind it to a key and activate after selecting Pressure Plate in the build menu.
+Bind it to a key (the example config uses Ctrl-Shift-M) and activate after selecting Pressure Plate in the build menu.

 .. image:: images/power-meter.png